TheMelodyOfCode/REACT--E-Commerce-Lebowski-Pub/README.md

 #### Firebase
 > In the MySQL & Firebase Files - Folder, -you will find a MySQL file to import </br>
->> and a shop-data.js file for Firebase db in case you want to create your own.</br>
+>> There is a shop-data.js file for Firestore db in case you want to create your own.</br>
 >> The current configuration in the firebase.utils file works though.</br>
->> In case that I will delete the db from firebase one day , I suggest to create your own, </br>
+>> Just in case that I delete the db from firebase one day , I suggest to create your own, </br>
 >> with the provided file </br>